-A single voltage transformer secondary winding in accordance with BS EN/IEC 61869-3 and with a minimum standard of accuracy to class 1 shall be provided for the main and check metering of a circuit.
-The voltage transformer secondary winding may be used for other purposes provided the overall accuracy requirements in clause 4.3.1 are met and evidence of the value of the additional burden is available for inspection by either the Panel or the Technical Assurance Agent.
+Where required a voltage transformer to BS EN/IEC 61869-3 with a minimum standard of accuracy to class 1 shall be provided for the metering of a circuit.
+The voltage transformer may be used for other purposes provided the overall accuracy requirements in clause 4.3.1 are met and evidence of the value of the additional burden is available for inspection by either the Panel or the Technical Assurance Agent.